polkaulfield/lol-for-linux-installer/README.md

 ## Easy installation
 - For <b>Ubuntu/Mint/Pop_OS!</b> users we provide .deb packages, those are basically double-click and install, they are available in the [release page](https://github.com/kassindornelles/lol-for-linux-installer/releases)

+Important to notice that Ubuntu 23.04 is broken and we don't currently support it.

 - For <b>Arch Linux/Manjaro/EndeavourOS</b> users we have a PKGBUILD, just run "makepkg -si" in a terminal or get the package from the [release page](https://github.com/kassindornelles/lol-for-linux-installer/releases), grab the file that ends with `pkg.tar.zst` and install it using `sudo pacman -U package_name_here.pkg.tar.zst`